openequella/openequella.github.io/guides/AdvancedScriptingGuide.md

 ## Redirection servlet

-EQUELLA includes a special URL redirection servlet which is useful to avoid cross-site scripting restrictions (particularly with AJAX functions).
+openEquella includes a special URL redirection servlet which is useful to avoid cross-site scripting restrictions (particularly with AJAX functions).
 The servlet is available at ‘<http://YOUR_INSTITUTION_URL/p/geturl?url=ENCODED_URL>’.
 For example: ‘<http://myserver.edu.au/institution/p/geturl?url=http%3A%2F%2Fwww.google.com>’.

 The servlet will follow any HTTP 302 redirects and return the contents of the final page with the same HTTP response code.
 ### Example